zwettemaan/CRDT_UXP/README.md

 Navigate into the `LicenseManager` folder and double-click the `LicenseManager.exe` icon to run the app from its new location at least once.

+The _LicenseManager_ folder contains a lot of items, and you'll need to scroll down a bit to see `LicenseManager.exe`.

 ## Activating

 ### Standard Account